cleveranjos/qlik.dev/README.md

 - Destructive commands (`items delete`, `qcdi clean`, datafile deletions) are opt-in; review before running in production.
 - Keep `qlikcloud.env` out of version control; `*.env` is ignored by default.

+## License

+MIT - see `LICENSE`.

-Small, focused examples are still the goal—now wrapped in a maintainable package.
+Small, focused examples are still the goal-now wrapped in a maintainable package.